-It’ll make you feel better that you did when they come home with all those sweets too.
+It’ll make you feel better than you did when they come home with all those sweets too.

 Hey, have you seen this sweet?
 Copycat Almond Joy Candy Bars are a little scary and kind of too special to hand out to the masses but if you have a few special little ones then pass ’em around.

-Hungarian Boolash Goulash tastes just as delicious as the original downhome version but there is more fun involved.
+Vegan Hungarian Goulash tastes just as delicious as the original downhome version but there is more fun involved.